Most managers and business owners face a dilemma when they’re thinking about time tracking.

 Employees may feel intimidated by demands to track their time.
 Or they could feel that they’re constantly being watched and evaluated.
 And for overly ambitious managers, employee time tracking may open the doors to excessive micromanaging.

-With that said, when the line is drawn, does tracking employee time tracking make sense or not?
+With that said, when the line is drawn, is employee time tracking effective?
 And does it help everyone?
 Or just management?

 Let’s take a look.